 - 30 points from AAMA-approved continuing education units

-- NRCMA – you can maintain this credential by holding a current CPR card and paying for an annual membership with the NAHP.
-You will also need to complete at least two A-class Continuing Education Units (CEUs) each year, except during your first year of holding this credential.
+- NRCMA – You will renew the NRCMA by holding a current CPR card, maintaining an annual membership with the NAHP, and completing at least two A-class Continuing Education Units (CEUs) each year.

-- CCMA – to keep this credential current you will need to complete at least 10 Continuing Education (CE) credits every two years.
+- CCMA – You will renew the CCMA by completing at least 10 Continuing Education (CE) credits every two years.

 - NCMA – You will renew the NCMA by completing an NCCT-approved series of continuing education annually.